Barrow upon Trent: Facilities

 In the parish there are a number of facilities: village hall, public house, youth group, preschool playgroup (2 years and above), Sale and Davys C of E Primary School, St Wilfrid's church (developed by the Knights Hospitallers) and a children's play park as well, as a larger park with both a full size and a smaller size football pitch.
 There is no shop or post office.

 Transport

 The main road, the A5132 has bypassed the village, if the houses on Swarkestone Road are to be excluded, since 1969.
-There are bus services to Melbourne and Derby, but only on weekdays.
+There are bus services to Melbourne, Swadlincote and Derby, but only on weekdays.